DoctorMcKay/node-steam-user/README.md

 ### setOptions(options)
 - `options` - An object containing zero or more [options](#options).

+### setSentry(sentry)
+- `sentry` - A Buffer containing the binary sentry file, or `null` to unset the set sentry

+If you aren't using `dataDirectory` or you just want to provide your own sentry file, you can do it using this method.
+When you log on, `SteamUser` will use this sentry file.

 ### logOn([details])
 - `details` - An object containing details for this logon
 	- `accountName` - If logging into a user account, the account's name